 - Release orchestration and rollback automation.

-- Contract registry and version control lifecycle.
+- Contract registry and rules for version lifecycle management.

 Engineering process

-- RFC/ADR process for platform-level changes.
+- RFC/ADR process for platform changes.

-- Automatic compatibility checks between releases.
+- Automated compatibility checks between releases.

 Related chapters